-In NSW, ambulance services are provided free of charge to holders of the following concession cards:
+In NSW, ambulance services are provided free of charge to holders of the following concession cards5.:

-If you’re not eligible for a concession and would like to be covered for ambulance services in NSW, you’ll need to take out ambulance cover through a private health fund, this can be as a standalone ambulance cover, or is included in your private hospital cover.
+If you’re not eligible for a concession and would like to be covered for ambulance services in NSW, you’ll need to take out ambulance cover.
+This can either be through standalone ambulance cover, or it could be included in your private hospital cover.

-Each ambulance cover policy comes with its own set of inclusions and conditions – knowing what to look out for will help you select a policy that’s right for you.
+Each ambulance cover policy comes with its own set of inclusions and conditions.
+Knowing what to look out for will help you select a policy that best suits you.
 This includes checking what you’re covered for, as well as any limitations or exclusions.